 Disadvantages of Micro-Learning:

-With everything good, there is always some bad and microlearning or nano-learning is no different.
+With everything right, there is always some bad and microlearning or nano-learning is no different.
 There are many benefits, but also a few drawbacks.

-- Lack of Depth – It can sometimes be difficult to adequately explain complex concepts in the microlearning format.
-Even when you break them up, it can become difficult to pull everything back together in a cohesive format.
+- Lack of Depth – It can sometimes be difficult to explain complex concepts in the microlearning format adequately.
+Even when you break them up, it can become difficult to pull everything back together in a cohesive form.
 This lack of depth makes some subjects not ideal for the microlearning format.

-- Fragmented learning- When developing microlearning formats, it sometimes becomes difficult to tie pieces together, or if students are allowed to jump around, this can lead to a fragmented understanding of the material, where a student may understand portions, but missed important parts of a complex concept.
-This makes it imperative to test for the whole understanding and then provide remediation when required.
+- Fragmented learning- When developing microlearning formats, it sometimes becomes challenging to tie pieces together, or if students are allowed to jump around, this can lead to a fragmented understanding of the material, where a student may understand portions, but missed essential parts of a complex concept.
+This makes it imperative to test for full understanding and then provide remediation when required.

-- Complete understanding, just like the fragmentation that can happen, students may not totally understand how all the various pieces fit together.
-This is another reason complete testing for understanding should be untaken.
+- Complete understanding, just like the fragmentation that can happen, students may not understand how all the various pieces fit together.
+This is another reason comprehensive testing for knowledge should be untaken.

 Microlearning is all about keeping things short, so any content that can be broken down into chunks will work well.

-Repetitive topics- Items that are repetitive, work very well in this format.
+Repetitive topics- Repetitive Items, work very well in this format.
 You can repeat lessons over some days and reinforce the content.
 Math or learning a new language can work well.